-3.1 Pre-Construction
+3.1 PRE-CONSTRUCTION

 The pre-construction stage of the development is the time to put in place a construction waste management plan.
 A template is provided in Appendix 1.
-Another tool that can be used to develop a construction waste management plan, is the Master Builders Association Master Builders Waste Reduction Guide 2014.
-This Guide will be available from their Website in April 2014.
+Another tool that can be used to develop a construction waste management plan is the Master Builders Association Master Builders Waste Reduction Guide 2014.
+This Guide is available from the Master Builders Western Australia website.